survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 Even though we have Babel installed and set up, we are still missing one bit - Babel configuration.
 It would be possible to pass it through the loader definition.
 Instead, I prefer to handle it using a dotfile known as *.babelrc*.

-The benefit of doing this is that it allows us to process our Webpack configuration itself using the same language rules.
-The rules will also be shared with Babel running outside of Webpack.
+The benefit of doing this is that it allows us to process our webpack configuration itself using the same language rules.
+The rules will also be shared with Babel running outside of webpack.
 This can be useful for package authors.

-T> If you want to process your Webpack configuration through Babel, name your Webpack configuration as *webpack.config.babel.js*.
+T> If you want to process your webpack configuration through Babel, name your webpack configuration as *webpack.config.babel.js*.
 Webpack will notice you want to use Babel and execute your configuration through it.

 ### Setting Up *.babelrc*